 Excerpted from the Privacy and Confidentiality web module (slide 58)

-Sarah’s day on the residential care unit had been long and tough.
+Sarah’s day on the long-term care unit had been long and tough.
 She felt stretched by Mrs. Chan’s family.
 Mrs. Chan had been a resident in the care facility for over a year — ever since dementia made it unsafe for her to live alone.
 Mrs. Chan's daughter and son were regular visitors and often stopped to talk with nurses.
 They asked about how Mrs. Chan was doing and were occasionally critical of her care.

 In the morning, Mrs. Chan’s daughter visited.
 She stopped Sarah with questions about her mother’s care.
 Sarah did her best to listen and discuss the issues raised.
 When Mrs. Chan’s son visited later in the day, he asked Sarah many of the same questions.
 Even though Sarah was running behind, she stopped, listened and explained Mrs. Chan's care.
 An hour later, the unit manager told Sarah that Mrs. Chan's relatives had phoned with concerns about her care.
 They said that when they’d talked to Sarah she was "busy" and "unhelpful."